Gavisidda-siddu/Flames_Game/Readme.md

 The final letter determines the result.

 🚀 Features
-Clean and interactive UI
+Clean and interactive UI.
-Instant results with a single click
+Instant results with a single click.
-Nostalgic experience built with modern web tech
+Nostalgic experience built with modern web tech.
-No third-party libraries used
+No third-party libraries used.

 🛠️ Built With
-HTML – Markup structure
+HTML – Markup structur.
-CSS – Styling and layout
+CSS – Styling and layout.
-JavaScript – Relationship logic
+JavaScript – Relationship logic.